European Council on Foreign Relations

 About The European Council on Foreign Relations in Berlin:

-ECFR’s Berlin office plays a central role in the organisation’s pan-European network.
+The European Council on Foreign Relations' (ECFR) Berlin office plays a central role in the organisation’s pan-European network.
 Operating in the heart of Berlin, and representing the largest EU member state, the Berlin office is an incubator of new ideas and a forum for debate between policy makers, thought leaders, and the wider public.

-Our work aims to strengthen the European perspective in Germany’s national political discourse on European foreign policy and international affairs.
+ECFR's work aims to strengthen the European perspective in Germany’s national political discourse on European foreign policy and international affairs.
 At the same time we offer our European audience continuous analysis on the latest policy developments in Germany as well as on the strategic trends that shape Germany’s role in Europe.
 Our goal is to explain Germany to Europe and Europe to Germany.
 Website: http://www.ecfr.eu/berlin

 The intern will support the Director and the Berlin office in their daily work.
 In addition, he/she will be give a specific project to be defined closer to the arrival date which will be related to European Foreign Policy, possibly on Germany’s role in the EU and/or security policy Specific tasks include: